VojtechMyslivec/letsencrypt-zimbra/README.md

         ```

 5. Run the script to obtain certificate

-    Note: add the `-t ` option to run a test (see below)
     ```
     sudo -Hu zimbra /opt/letsencrypt-zimbra/obtain-and-deploy-letsencrypt-cert.sh -v
     ```

+    - *Note*: add the `-t ` option to run a test (see below)

-6. Configure the cron job and copy it to cron.d
+6. Configure the cron job

-    - Use your editor to change the cron mailto: configuration and optionally the timing
+    - Use your editor to change the cron mailto: configuration and optionally

-    then:
+      the timing and then

     ```
     cp configs/cron.conf /etc/cron.d/letsencrypt-zimbra
     ```

-    Note: the renewal of the certificate will not take place if the current certificate is valid for the next $days (defaults to 14, see the script).
+    - *Note*: the renewal of the certificate will not take place if the current
+      certificate is valid for the next $days (defaults to 14, see the script).

 ## Test the configuration and staging environment